 The STREAMS-360 model is designed to lift up students from underserved communities.
 The school model adapts to accommodate students entering with challenges—including special needs, low English language proficiency, and lack of academic preparation—by identifying gaps and closing them quickly.
 Social emotional learning is built into the curriculum and will support students with techniques to manage the stresses of poverty.

 The plan is to open the first Royal Public Schools campus in August 2021 with grades K, 1, and 2, growing by a grade level per year.
 When fully built, the cluster will serve students in grades K–12 at two elementary schools, one middle school, and one high school, serving approximately 2,300 students.
-The campus location has not been announced yet, but will serve the following zip codes: 78210, 78214, 78221, 78223, and 78224.
+The first campus will be at 4018 S. Presa St., San Antonio, TX 78223 (map) and is intended to serve the following zip codes: 78210, 78214, 78221, 78223, and 78224.

 The board of Royal Public Schools is “high octane—diverse and committed,” said Tarim, and includes several members with strong ties to the Southside of San Antonio.
 Board member Dr. Abelardo Saavedra is the former superintendent of South San Antonio ISD and other large districts in Texas.
 Cariño Cortez, chef and project manager at La Familia Cortez Restaurants, also serves as a board member.